-(A) If an Ohio court is planning to place a child in a residential facility in another state or territory, the court shall send the following to the Ohio ICPC office for each placement resource being requested:
+(A) If an Ohio court is planning to place a child in a residential facility in another state or territory, the court shall send the following to the Ohio interstate compact on the placement of children ( ICPC) office for each placement resource being requested:

 (2) Three hard copy packets or one electronic copy containing the following information: